fedex2118/fedex2118/README.md

 - 🌱 I’m currently learning Spring, Angular, JavaScript / TypeScript.

-- 🔭 I’m currently working on different projects using different programming languages [Java with Spring, GDScript inside Godot Engine] and databases [MySQL].
+- 🔭 I’m currently working on different projects using different programming languages [Java with Spring, GDScript inside Godot Engine] and databases [MySQL, SqlDeveloper].

-- 📚 Programming languages that I know / used in the past: Java, Python, GDScript.
+- 📚 Programming languages that I know / used in the past: <u>Java, Python</u>, GDScript.

-- 📜 I've worked on several projects during my university career (most important ones are pinned below).
+- 📜 I've worked on several projects during my university career and on free time (most important ones are pinned below).

+- 💻 Personal favourite IDEs I'm using / I've used in the past:  VS Code, IntelliJ Idea, Eclipse, Spyder.

+- 🔧 Tools I've been using : Postman, Fork, Gitlab, OpenLens (free edition), Swagger (Springfox).

 ### Where do I want to work?